-Here is a great Neuro Linguistic Programming (NLP) formula you can apply for success to both long-term and short-term goals.
+Here is a great Neuro-Linguistic Programming (NLP) formula you can apply for success to both long-term and short-term goals.
 It’s a relatively simple process and can be applied to anything you want to achieve in your life.
-So, whether you simply want to hold a productive meeting, make your sales target, or you are planning the holiday of a lifetime, here’s the quick way to hit your target and achieve any outcome you want.
+So, whether you want to hold a productive meeting, make your sales target, or are planning the holiday of a lifetime, here’s the quick way to hit your target and achieve any outcome you want.

 1. Know your outcome.

 Specifying precisely and exactly what you want is vital to achieving the outcome you desire.

 You could begin by asking yourself this simple question, “What do I want?” and then clarify the answer by stating it in the positive.
 You might also want to ask yourself, “How will you know when you have it?” and “What will it do to improve other aspects of your life”.
 The idea is to be as specific and as in tune as possible when stating your outcome.